The Key Elements of a Successful Marketing Strategy

-So, if you forget to put the sugar in the cake, it might look great but it is just not going to taste good is it.
+So, if you forget to put the sugar in the cake, it might look great but it is just not going to taste good, is it?
 Well, that is exactly how you should think of your marketing strategy when it comes to your biz, every element is necessary and brings value to the final product.

 Let's talk about the definition of a marketing strategy first.

-"A marketing strategy refers to a business’s overall game plan for reaching prospective consumers and turning them into customers of their products or services."investopida.com
+"A marketing strategy refers to a business’s overall game plan for reaching prospective consumers and turning them into customers of their products or services." investopida.com

 The game plan of your marketing strategy will define the success of your product, or your service.
-It is the complete recipe of understanding who are you selling to, what they want, why you are selling to them, where they will buy from you and what you can do for them.
+It is the complete recipe for understanding who are you selling to, what they want, why you are selling to them, where they will buy from you and what you can do for them.

 What makes up a marketing strategy?